• Art magazine

 According to the author, this period was categorized by a loss of belief in superordinate narratives such as religion or science , which indicates a kind of lack of depth in the world in favor of an obsession of superficial phenomena.

-In this context, the French philosopher Michel Foucault that discourse was made, which led to a subsequent shift in focus.
+In this context, the French philosopher Michel Foucault argued that discourse was made, which led to a subsequent shift in focus.
 Although postmodern theoretization had different effects on feminism, according to his statement, one of the most remarkable was the way it opened the dialogue for the "others" of feminism in order to alleviate the oppression of certain narrative and ultimately the multiple to promote.

 Quote from Catherine A. Mackinnon from “Feminism, Marxism, Method, and the State: An Agenda for Theory ”, in Signs 7 No. 3, Spring 1982, translated from English.

-Although today the view of individual artists on sex workers and the connections between feminist art and performative interpretations of the prostitutes were discussed, Julia Bryan-Wilson the only art historian who dealt with this topic in the entire work of various artists.
+Although today the view of individual artists on sex workers and the connections between feminist art and performative interpretations of the prostitutes were discussed, Julia Bryan-Wilson is the only art historian who dealt with this topic in the entire work of various artists.

 Her article "Dirty Commerce: Art Work and Sex Work Since the 1970s" examined the different types of how artists have dealt with sex work since the 1970s, and emphasizes the economic similarities between the artist and sex worker in late capitalism.